Mademoiselle Rallay

 Mademoiselle Rallay or Madame Raylie (fl.
 1561 – d.
 1585) was a Scottish courtier.
 She served as chamberwoman and then lady-in-waiting to Mary, Queen of Scots.
 She was described as one of Mary's favorites.
-She should not be confused with her niece Renée Rallay, also known as Beauregard, who also served Mary, Queen of Scots.
+Her niece Renée de Rallay, also known as Beauregard, also served Mary, Queen of Scots.

 Life

-She was reportedly married to the queen's private secretary Augustine Raulet, Raullet or Roullet.
-Raulet administered Mary's dowry and jointure estates in France, and was intended to come to England to report on her finances in 1569.
+She was reportedly married to the queen's private secretary Augustine or Pierre Raulet, Raullet or Roullet.
+Raullet administered Mary's dowry and jointure estates in France, and was intended to come to England to report on her finances in 1569.
+He had worked for Mary of Guise, and in March 1558 organised payments to French merchants for clothing fabrics.

+The English ambassador in France, Henry Norris, wrote that Secretary Raulet was a "crafty fellow".
 He was with Queen Mary at Sheffield Castle in 1571, described as her secretary for the French language.
 He died on 30 August 1574 at Sheffield after three month's illness.
 The Earl of Shrewsbury searched his papers and Mary took charge of his legacy of 280 French crowns.
+Claude Nau replaced him as Mary's secretary for the French language.

 The title "Mademoiselle" could in this time period be used for both married and unmarried women, since the title "Madame" was an honorary title.

 Mary mentioned in a letter of May 1574 that Rallay had served her and accompanied her in her chamber when she was a girl in France.